bertinahan/TexasHoldem/README.md

 - Card used by another player can not be added again in one game round
 - When poker hand ranks are tie for players, program will compare kickers.
 - Card string must be seperated by comma, and C, D, H, S are used for suit
+- When no player is added and user press enter key during start up, program will show error message and quit

 ## Design